 Collect whole building energy and water data from the utilities (this data is automatically uploaded to the ESPM account by most utilities).
 Once the whole building energy and water data is uploaded, the owner needs to retrieve a Reporting Template found at the Compliance Instructions page and submit a benchmarking report.
 This Reporting Template is unique and specifically created through ESPM for each compliance year.

 To find out if you are required to benchmark, please review your property tax bills from the Department of Finance (DOF) for a section called One City Built to Last - Compliance Notification.
 You may also review the Covered Buildings List published annually at the Compliance Instructions page for your borough, block and lot (BBL) number.
+You may find the following video helpful: "How Do I Know if I Need to Benchmark".

 To start the benchmarking process please go to the Compliance Instructions page.